The Sunk Cost Fallacy Examples and How They Silently Steal Happiness

 Ask yourself a few questions to avoid allowing the sunk cost fallacy to paralyze you into inaction.

-As a being Minimalist, I ask myself many of these questions before making a purchase.
+As a Minimalist, I ask myself many of these questions before making a purchase.

 .